 Many community colleges in Connecticut offer GED preparation classes to help students succeed on the test.
 These classes provide structured instruction, practice questions, and guidance from experienced educators.

-The New Britain Adult Education Center in Connecticut offers free educational programs for adult learners, including GED preparation in English and Spanish, an Adult High School Credit Diploma Program, and English as a Second Language (ESL) classes.
+The New Britain Adult Education Center offers free GED programs in Connecticut, including GED preparation in English and Spanish, an Adult High School Credit Diploma Program, and English as a Second Language (ESL) classes.

 Students enrolled in the GED program participate in classes that include periodic practice tests to assess their readiness for the official exam.
 While the New Britain Adult Education Center serves as a registration site, the actual GED exam is administered at various locations throughout the state, including online options.

-All educational resources are available at no cost, ensuring that adult learners can access the support they need to earn their high school equivalency diploma without financial barriers
+All educational resources are available at no cost, ensuring that adult learners can access the support they need to pass their Connecticut high school equivalency test without financial barriers

 For those who prefer a more flexible approach or have limited access to community colleges, online GED preparation classes and study materials are available.
 These resources can be accessed from the comfort of your own home, allowing you to study at your own pace and on your own schedule.